farland9 / stock.adobe.com

 Category archives help index content properly and are critical for SEO.

-However, WordPress’ default category archive template is not properly optimized for SEO (its blank and visitors that drop by are left without a clue on what they’re looking at), so here are a few ways to work around it.
+However, WordPress’ default category archive template is not properly optimized for SEO (it’s blank and visitors who drop by are left without a clue about what they’re looking at), so here are a few ways to work around it.
 Thankfully, you can use plugins to complete some of these tasks as well:

 Blog Tags Best Practices